mhawksey/Nano-Prompt-AI-Demo/README.md

 ## 🚀 Key Highlights & Purpose

-* **Experimental Technology:** This project utilizes the **Prompt API, which is experimental and subject to change**[cite: 1].
+* **Experimental Technology:** This project utilizes the **Prompt API, which is experimental and subject to change**.
 The primary goal is to explore its current capabilities and provide a practical example for developers interested in on-device AI.
-* **On-Device AI Demonstration:** It showcases how Gemini Nano can power AI features directly within the browser, operating on the user's device[cite: 4].
+* **On-Device AI Demonstration:** It showcases how Gemini Nano can power AI features directly within the browser, operating on the user's device.
 * **Empowering Workspace Developers:** This example illustrates a potential future where Google Workspace developers can build add-ons with generative AI features that offer enhanced data privacy (as data can be processed locally) and potentially reduced operational costs (by minimizing server-side AI computation).

 ## ⚠️ IMPORTANT: Experimental API & Setup Requirements

-* **API Status:** The Prompt API is an experimental feature within Chrome[cite: 1].
+* **API Status:** The Prompt API is an experimental feature within Chrome.
 Its functionality and availability might change in future Chrome versions.
-Always refer to the latest [Chrome AI Documentation](https://developer.chrome.com/docs/extensions/ai/prompt-api) for up-to-date information[cite: 2].
+Always refer to the latest Chrome AI Documentation for up-to-date information.
 * **Chrome Version:**
-    * The Prompt API was introduced for experimentation, with an "Intent to Experiment" in Chrome 137[cite: 3].
+    * The Prompt API was introduced for experimentation, with an "Intent to Experiment" in Chrome 137.
-    * As of Chrome 138, the `aiLanguageModelOriginTrial` permission is no longer required[cite: 11, 12].
+    * As of Chrome 138, the `aiLanguageModelOriginTrial` permission is no longer required.
 It's recommended to use Chrome 138 or newer.
 * **Browser Configuration:**
-    * The Gemini Nano model, which powers the Prompt API, is downloaded by Chrome when an extension first attempts to use the API[cite: 14].
+    * The Gemini Nano model, which powers the Prompt API, is downloaded by Chrome when an extension first attempts to use the API.
     * Depending on your Chrome version and configuration, you might need to enable specific flags in `chrome://flags` (e.g., search for "Experimental AI" or "On-Device Model" and ensure relevant settings are enabled) for the `window.LanguageModel` API to be available.
-* **Model Availability:** The API provides a mechanism to check if the model is ready, needs to be downloaded, or is unavailable[cite: 16, 17, 18, 19].
+* **Model Availability:** The API provides a mechanism to check if the model is ready, needs to be downloaded, or is unavailable.
 This add-on demonstrates how to handle these states.

 ## ✨ A Glimpse into the Future: On-Device GenAI for Workspace Developers